gp-devenv/gp-base-devenv/README.md

 where `UBUNTU_VERSION` must 22.04.

-It will create and image `gpfister/gp-base-devenv` tagged with the current version (see `src/.version` file) and `-dev` suffix.
+It will create an image `ghcr.io/gp-devenv/gp-base-devenv` tagged with the current version (see `src/.version` file) and `-dev` suffix.

 You may alter the `.src/.version` file should you want to have different tags or